The Energy of Emergence

 Wendy Egyoku Nakao

 This post is in celebration of spring and the many ceremonial expressions humans have created since the beginning of time to mark this extraordinary moment of rebirth and sustaining life.
-There are 3 practices at the end for engaging in the emergence of spring at a practical level.
-May this post and these practices fuel this season of growth and opportunity for us.
+There are 3 practices at the end for supporting what is emerging in your life.

 Story